LostPersona/LostPersona/README.md

 <details>
 <summary>Fun facts</summary>

-- I really like playing guitar, but have absolutely zero talent towards it.
+- I really like playing the guitar, but have absolutely zero talent towards it.
 - I once drank 5 liters of black tea, while I was coding for 12 hours straight (no joke).
 - Feeling like a jack of all trades sometimes.
 </details>